This post may contain affiliate links. Please read our disclosure policy.

 Older eggs peel better!
 Why are some hard-boiled eggs impossible to peel while others come off like a breeze?
 It all comes down to science!

-The pH levels of fresh egg whites are different than that of older egg whites.
+The pH levels of fresh egg whites differ from those of older ones.
 As the egg ages, the pH becomes more acidic, so it doesn’t stick to the membrane, which in turn makes it easier to peel.

-• For best results, use older eggs as they will peel easier than fresh ones.
+• Older eggs peel more easily than fresh ones.

 • No need to add anything to your boiling water, such as vinegar or baking soda.

-• Prepare an ice bath by filling a large bowl with ice water.
-This will help stop the eggs from cooking and make them easier to peel.
+• Prepare an ice bath by filling a large bowl with water and ice.
+This will stop the eggs from cooking and make them easier to peel.

 • Once the water comes to a rapid boil, remove the pan from heat and allow it to rest covered.
 The residual heat from the water will gently cook the eggs.